BrodaNoel/cv/README.md

 After my first line of code, I spend my whole life doing it.
 I just spend a couple of minutes thinking about it, and (proud) I guess after 2008 I spend between 4 and 8 hours per day coding in personal projects.
 All days.
 If you add the working hours coding, that number will be insane.

+## Places where I worked?
+* Home.
+The best place to improve knowledge randomly.
+I'm always working in personal projects to improve knowledge in different technologies.
+* CIDS UTN. ~2 years working as .NET developer, doing frontend stufs.
+(It's kind of software factory, inside a university)
+* Loteria de Cordoba. ~2 years working as full stack (SQL, PHP, Vanilla JavaScript).
+Government company.
+* Globant. ~2 years.
+Huge public software company.
+Frontend developer (PHP and AngularJS).
+Working at Disney projects.
+* Olapic. ~2 years (currenlty working).
+Startup.
+Working as frontend dev (AngularJS and Vanilla JavaScript), working in the Analytics team. (creating dashboards and those stufs).
+Company currently took over by Monotype.

+So, as you can see, I worked at University, Government, Huge public company and Startups.

 ## Full list of tech that I have dealt with (in my whole life, in chronological order)
 * 3D modeling
 * C